Photo caption: Peter Van Dyke of Van Dyke Ranch teaching organic tree fruit pruning for an EcoFarm Bus Tour.

 The mission of the Ecological Farming Association (EcoFarm) is to nurture safe, healthy, just, and ecologically sustainable farms, food systems, and communities by bringing people together for education, alliance building, advocacy, and celebration.

-In an effort to increase the number of beginning and limited-income farmers' participation at the EcoFarm Conference, EcoFarm offers yearly farmer fellowships and scholarships.
-Since 2012, over 250 farmers have attended the conference with this support.
+In an effort to engage beginning and limited-income farmers' participation at the EcoFarm Conference, EcoFarm offers yearly scholarships.
+Since 2012, over 330 farmers have attended the conference with this support.
 Stay tuned for more information about the offerings for the upcoming EcoFarm Conference as the stipulations vary year to year.

 The farmer led Ecological Farmers & Ranchers Alliance (EFRA) was established to further the success of Triple Bottom Line ecological farmers and ranchers through member led, collaborative programs.
 Projects include information resources; business development, financial, management, and legal services; access to affordable inputs; equipment sharing; work for viable farm-gate prices; liability and health insurance; and policy advocacy, among other possibilities.